S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

+**Description:**

-**Description:** Model of a participation of a Party (any Actor or Role) in an activity.
-Used to represent any participation of a Party in some activity, which is not explicitly in the model, e.g. assisting nurse.
-Can be used to record past or future participations.
+Model of participation of a Party (any Actor or Role) in an activity.
+Used to represent any involvement of a Party in some event, which is not explicitly in the model, e.g., assisting nurse.
+Can be used to record past or future participation.

 ....